jsok/puppet-vault/README.md

 * `service_ensure`: Tell the OS whether the service should be running or stopped

+* `service_type`: Tell vault to run as server or agent.
+Defaults to server.

 * `service_provider`: Customise the name of the system service provider; this also controls the init configuration files that are installed.

 * `service_options`: Extra argument to pass to `vault server`, as per: `vault server --help`